 You will lose your driver's license for up to two years.

-You could face a jail sentence of up to two years.
+Sent to jail for up to two years.